frederic-hallein/double_pendulum/README.md

 that the angles are postive in the counter-clockwise direction.
 Furthermore, the stepsize h sets the size of timestep in the Runge Kutta calculation, while the delay_time sets up the speed of the animation.

-After finishing the setup, type the command "mingw32-make -f makefile" inside the terminal to save the changes.
+To save the changes, type the command "mingw32-make -f makefile" inside the terminal inside the double_pendulum directory.
 After that, run the code by typing "./main".